AlexBedley/IPASkeleton/README.md

 ##Environment Setup
 #####Node
 [Install node v0.10.36](http://nodejs.org/dist/v0.10.36/node-v0.10.36-x86.msi) with the default options.
 This will also install `npm`, the node package manager.
-You should restart after the install.
+There is a small bug in this version of node for Windows so you will have to manually create the folder `C:\Users\<user>\AppData\Roaming\npm`.
+You should restart afterwards.

 ##Running the App Locally
 First, you must be added to the repo as a collaborator to obtain write permissions.
 Create a GitHub account and talk to either Jon or Alex.
 Then you can clone the repo using SourceTree.